 Peter Barrett: So, there is a body folk who thinks that level 4 should be illegal.
-And I think it is an intractable problem.
+And I think it's an intractable problem.

 NDTV: I thought you thought that there are no problems that are intractable.
-That why we are going to get into this.
+That's why we are going to get into this.

 Peter Barrett: There are always other ways of solving the problem.
-The promise is autonomy.
-The problem is freeing people up from mundane tasks.
+The promise of autonomy, the problem is freeing people up from mundane tasks.
 I think it is the implementation, there is always an implementation of this and I'm not sure this action of autonomy is the right way of approaching at it.